Bismatrol chewable tablets

 Brand Name: Examples include Bismatrol and Pepto-Bismol

-Bismatrol chewable tablets is used for:
+Bismatrol chewable tablets are used for:

 Treating heartburn, upset stomach, indigestion, nausea, diarrhea, or symptoms associated with eating or drinking too much.
 It may be used to decrease the number of bowel movements and make the stool firmer.
 It may also be used to treat other conditions as determined by your doctor.

-Bismatrol chewable tablets is a salicylate.
+Bismatrol chewable tablets are a salicylate.
 The way that it works is not fully understood.
 It is thought to limit secretions in the digestive tract, reduce inflammation in the stomach and intestines, and inhibit the growth of certain bacteria and viruses that can cause intestinal tract diseases.

 Do NOT use Bismatrol chewable tablets if:

 - you are allergic to any ingredient in Bismatrol chewable tablets

 - you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to aspirin or a nonsteroidal anti-inflammatory drug (NSAID) (eg, ibuprofen, naproxen, celecoxib)